williamfedele/ellm/README.md

 max_tokens = 1000
 ```

+- `base_url`: The endpoint for your provider.
+- `api_key`: Your API key for authentication.
+- `model`: The model to use for the conversation.
+- `api_type`: The type of API (e.g., openai, anthropic).
+- `max_tokens`: The maximum number of tokens for the response.

-New conversations use the DEFAULT settings.
+New conversations automatically use the DEFAULT settings.

-You can modify any field of the default settings using _DEFAULT_ as name in command below.
-You can also specify a new name to create a new config to be used on a conversation by conversation basis.
-This is helpful for optimizing API usage.
-For example: using Claude Sonnet for coding and Haiku for simpler tasks.
+You can modify any field of the default settings using `DEFAULT` as the name.
+You can also create a new config for specific conversations.
+This helps optimize API usage.
+For example, using Claude Sonnet for coding and gpt-o3-mini for simpler tasks.

 ```shell
 uv run ellm.py config NAME --base-url BASEURL --api-key APIKEY --model MODEL --api-type {openai, anthropic} --max-tokens MAXTOKENS
 ```

+Omitting the base URL will use the default from the provider's SDK.
+Omitting all fields will print the config.

-Examples:
+### Examples:
 ```shell
 uv run ellm.py config code --api-key 123abc --model claude-3-5-sonnet-20241022 --api-type anthropic --max-tokens 2048
 ```